Include High Antioxidants Food in Your Diet to Prevent Atherosclerosis

 Reversing atherosclerosis is possible.
 Cheap and natural remedies are easily available around you.
 You just need to know what they are!

-Atherosclerosis is the hardening or clogging of the inner lining (intima) of the arteries with arterial lipid (fatty) deposits and plaque.
+Atherosclerosis is the hardening and clogging of the inner lining (intima) of the arteries with arterial lipid (fatty) deposits and plaque.
 This condition can occur in a few parts of the body.
 Coupled with thicker-than-normal blood containing clots, blockage can occur in an artery which stops the flow of blood.

-If this occurs in the arteries leading to the heart and decrease oxygen supply, a chest pain may happen.
+If this occurred in the arteries leading to the heart and decrease oxygen supply, a chest pain may happen.
 This is called angina.
 When it shuts off the blood flow, suffocating patches of cardiac muscle, it causes a heart attack (myocardial infarction).

-If the blockage occurs in the brain, part of the brain may die, paralyzing part or the whole body.
+If the blockage occurred in the brain, part of the brain may die, paralyzing part or the whole body.
 This is called a stroke, although stroke can also result from an artery rupture (cerebral hemorrhage).

 Another problem that can occur along with atherosclerosis is arteriosclerosis, the hardening of the arteries.
 At birth, our arteries are elastic, but with age and with our poor choices of food, arteries may lose their elasticity and harden.
 When this happens, the risk of thrombosis, angina, heart attack and stroke also increase.